stt-datacore/website/static/pages/tos.md

 9. Governing Law

-- These Terms are governed by the laws of [your country/state], without regard to conflict of law principles.
+- These Terms are governed by the laws of the United States of America, without regard to conflict of law principles.

 10. Contact Information